isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-07-01-post-the-art-of-movement-dance-on-the-singapore-stage.md

 Kuik’s first full-length work, <i>Old Sounds</i>, was commissioned by the National Heritage Board in 2008.
 It was a meditative piece about the slow eradication of Chinese dialects in contemporary city life.
 Featuring folk songs and snippets of conversations  in dialect, the dancers moved in sweeping curves and fleet-footed steps against a  multimedia backdrop of music and film.

-As It Fades (2011) was another seminal work in T.H.E’s repertoire.
+<i>As It Fades</i> (2011) was another seminal work in T.H.E’s repertoire.
 In an ambitious move, Kuik chose to stage it at Esplanade – Theatres on the Bay, a grand venue that no other dance company apart from the  Singapore Dance Theatre, had performed at before.
-Paying homage to Asian traditions and culture, the piece juxtaposed contem- porary dance movements with Hainanese folk songs.
+Paying homage to Asian traditions and culture, the piece juxtaposed contemporary dance movements with Hainanese folk songs.

 To groom new talents in dance, Kuik set up T.H.E.
 Second Company to nurture the next generation of dancers.
-He also  started Contact, an annual dance festival  to showcase budding Asian dancers and  choreographers.
+He also  started <i>Contact</i>, an annual dance festival  to showcase budding Asian dancers and  choreographers.
 Kuik was conferred the  Young Artist Award by the National Arts  Council in 2007.

 Kuik Swee Boon, who leads the contemporary dance group T.H.E.
-Dance Company, takes the leap in Within, Without.
-Courtesy of Tan Ngiap Hen.
+Dance Company, takes the leap in <i>Within, Without.
+Courtesy of Tan Ngiap Hen.</i>

 #### **The Grand Dame of Dance**